 Without a doubt, SBRT is a rapidly evolving technology and we will likely see it applied to more areas.
 As with all rapidly evolving technologies, widespread information about their availability and applications sometimes lags behind.
 We encourage patients to ask their doctors if they may benefit from stereotactic radiation therapy.

 It is important to note when to apply stereotactic approaches in radiation oncology involves complex treatment decisions.
 As early adopters of SRS and SBRT, Compass radiation oncologists have been on the leading-edge of developing and applying stereotactic radiation as part of our comprehensive approach to evidence-based cancer care.
 While these procedures are not appropriate for every patient, they are offering hope for an increasing number of cancer patients who previously had very few options.

-For more information on Compass Oncology’s radiation oncologists, click here.
+Learn more about Compass Oncology’s radiation oncologists here.

 Originally published March 2017.
 Updated May 2019.